 At adelphi, we understand sustainability to mean acting responsibly in the interests of future generations.
-We are convinced that only a corporate governance strategy that is orientated around clear values and sustainability can be successful in the long run.
-Sustainability is the foundation of our business operations, which are orientated to forward-looking solutions and long term success, as well as the guiding principle of our business internally and externally.
+We are convinced that only a corporate governance strategy that is oriented around clear values and sustainability can be successful in the long run.
+Sustainability is the foundation of our business operations, which are geared toward forward-looking solutions and long term success, as well as the guiding principle of our business internally and externally.

-In order to offset the emissions caused by adelphi, we support CO2 offsetting projects in Ghana and India.
-In the African state of Ghana, the dissemination of efficient stoves reduces emissions of gases harmful to health and the environment, while in India the operation of a run-of-river power plant is supported.
+In order to offset the emissions caused by adelphi consult, we support CO2 offsetting projects in Kenya and India.
+In the African state of Kenya, the dissemination of efficient stoves reduces emissions of gases harmful to health and the environment, while in India the operation of a run-of-river power plant is supported.
 The latter promotes sustainable energy generation and improves the local infrastructure.

-About the project: Use of efficient cook stoves in Ghana
+About the project: Use of efficient cook stoves in Kenya

-Three quarters of Ghana's fuel needs are covered by charcoal and wood.
+The majority of Kenya's fuel needs are covered by charcoal and wood.
 The high per capita consumption leads to steadily decreasing forest stands and inefficient stoves produce harmful smoke during combustion.
 Especially women and children bear the consequences as they mostly collect the firewood and are exposed to the smoke development during cooking.

 In order to reduce these negative effects, the purpose of the project is to encourage and support the dissemination of efficient cook stoves, which enable user to reduce their fuel consumption by 35–50 percent.
 This not only reduces emissions, but also the financial burden on families.
 The cook stoves are produced and distributed locally, which creates regional added value, generates employment and provides income to the local population.